Thank you for reading our post, please rate this article at the end.

 Do veterans need a fishing license?

-Yes, in most states, veterans are required to have a fishing license to legally fish.
+Yes, in most states, veterans must have a fishing license to legally fish.
 Having served in the military does not exempt veterans from fishing license requirements.

-However, some states may offer discounts or exemptions for fishing licenses for veterans or active-duty military members, depending on the state’s laws and regulations.
+However, some states may offer discounts or exemptions on fishing licenses for veterans or active-duty military members, depending on their laws and regulations.
 In Florida, for example, disabled veterans with a 100% service-connected disability may be eligible for a free lifetime hunting and fishing license.

 If you are a veteran and plan to fish, it’s important to check with your state’s fish and wildlife agency for information on fishing license requirements and any available discounts or exemptions for veterans.